Latest posts

 Have your cake and decompress it too

-Maximilian Kuschewski, David Sauber, and Thomas Neumann.
+Maximilian Kuschewski, David Sauerwein, Adnan Alhomssi, and Viktor Leis.
 2023.
 BtrBlocks: Efficient Columnar Compression for Data Lakes.

 Proc.
 ACM Manag.
 Data 1, 2, Article 118 (June 2023).